danielanteloagra/code-club/code-katas.md

   - Returns a "+-" for a secret of 1231 and a guess of 1155
 - Returns "++++" when code is guessed

+### Clock

+Write a function that meets the following criteria, use node if you want with asserts to do TTD:

+- it should accept milli seconds
+- should return XXs if less than 60 seconds
+- should return XXm XXs if less than 60 minutes
+- should return XXh XXm XXs if 60 minutes or more

 ## Reference Links